William Hill becomes official ESPN odds supplier

 The multiyear deal is an expansion of the current pact ESPN has with Caesars Entertainment, which had been supplying the odds to the broadcaster through its Caesars Palace sportsbook.
 William Hill recently took over the sportsbook operations at the iconic Las Vegas Strip hotel as part of a merger with Eldorado Resorts.

-Once the merger is finalized, William Hill will operate in more than 170 retail locations across 13 states.
+William Hill says it now operates more than 170 retail locations across 13 states.
 The company, already a major player in Nevada, opened 12 branded sportsbooks at Caesars’ properties in Nevada, Iowa and New Jersey.

 The deal is the latest in the rapidly evolving sports betting industry, where the top companies are fighting to establish market share as sports betting expands across the United States.